AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 -  Creation of :rust:`struct` based on another instance via '..' operator
    -  Specify values only for the fields that need to change
-   -  Unspecified fields are *copied* or *moved* from the other instance
+   -  Unspecified fields are *copied* or *moved* from the base instance
 -  Base instance can't be followed by a comma
    -  Must be at the end of the declaration